 The following are the types of divestitures:

 A company creates a subsidiary company.
-The shares of the new entity are distributed to the shareholders of the parent company on a pro-rata basis.
-However, the parent company also retains ownership in the spun-off entity.
-Spin-offs have two approaches that can be followed.
+The shares of the new entity are distributed to the parent company’s shareholders on a pro-rata basis.
+However, the parent company also retains ownership of the spun-off entity.
+Spin-offs have two approaches that the company can follow.

-The second approach is the floatation of a new entity with its equity being held by the parent company.
-The parent company later sells the assets of the spun off company to another company.
+The second approach is the floatation of a new entity whose equity is held by the parent company.
+The parent company later sells the assets of the spun-off company to another company.

 Splits involve dividing the company into two or more parts.
 This is done with an aim to maximize profitability by removing stagnant units from the mainstream business.
 Splits can be of two types, Split-ups and Split-offs.

-When a company splits itself into two or more entities, it is termed as split-ups.
+When a company splits itself into two or more entities, it is called split-ups.
 In such cases, the parent company loses its existence.

 Disinvestment occurs when a company boycotts or liquidates stocks.
 The aim of disinvestment is to pressurize a government for a change in rules.
 Another aim is to pressurize a company or industry for a change in policy.

-After understanding the types of divestitures, we’ll have a look at an example to get a clearer view.
+After understanding the types of divestitures, we’ll look at an example to get a clearer view.

 Example of Divestitures

 Sara Lee gave the food industry a big divestitures success.
-Sara Lee bundled its cheese, cake, meat and sandwich brands into a new entity called Hillshire Brands.
-The remaining beverages and baked good division formed D.E.
+Sara Lee bundled its cheese, cake, meat, and sandwich brands into a new entity called Hillshire Brands.
+The remaining beverages and baked goods division formed D.E.
 Master Blenders 1753.
 The split in the brand benefitted Hillshire brands in a big way and led to wealth maximization.

 Divestment of non-profit generating segments holds numerous benefits for the company.
 The protocol followed for divestment depends on the prevailing market conditions at the time of the transaction.
-However, the management works on multiple strategies in order to maximize flexibility in divestitures.1–3
+However, the management works on multiple strategies to maximize flexibility in divestitures.